Chapter Text

 The librarian pointedly closed his book with a snap.

-“Just one today?” he completely ignored his flirty remark.
+“Just one today?” he had completely ignored Angel's opening line.
 Unfortunate, yes, but that was normal by now.
-Flirtation slid off him like water off a duck’s back.
+Flirtation slid off that man like water off a duck’s back.
 Uncrossing his leg and rolling his chair forward, he set his book aside and jiggled the mouse to wake up the sleeping computer.

 “Yeah.”
-Angel sighed, giving in to the man’s routine as he placed his hand on top of the book and slid it closer so he could reach it.
+Angel sighed, giving in to the man’s routine as he placed his hand on top of Dr. Keller's book and slid it closer so he could reach it.

 “Library card.”

-He held out his hand and Angel pulled out his wallet.
+Angel pulled out his wallet.
 Sliding it free of its slot, he laid it in the waiting palm and resumed leaning on the counter.
 The librarian flipped the card around in his fingers to hold it upright, Angel cocking an eyebrow at the dexterous gesture.
-Sniffing, he tapped out the card number with one hand on the keyboard then dragged the book over the edge of the counter.
+Sniffing, he tapped out the card number with one hand on the keyboard then dragged the book over.
 He maneuvered the card between two fingers, holding it back out to Angel for him to take.
-He eased it from between his digits, eyes lingering on his wide, long fingered hands as they moved through the routine process of scanning the code on the spine and clicking away with the mouse until he was finally dropping the book back onto the counter in front of Angel’s arms.
+Angel took it from between his digits, eyes lingering on his wide, long fingered hands as they moved through the routine process of scanning the code on the spine and clicking away with the mouse until he was finally dropping the book back onto the counter in front of Angel’s arms.

 “You have two weeks until you need to return it to the library.
 You can either bring it back to the desk or drop it off in the book drop at the front of the building.
 The fine is 20 cents for every day the book is overdue.”
 He rattled off the spiel with the expected enthusiasm of a man who had said it a thousand times before.